 ECSS-Q-ST-70-60_1390119

-ENIG, ENEPIG and ENIPIG adhesion shall be verified once per panel by peel test on a coupon specified by the PCB manufacturer.
+ENIG, ENEPIG and ENIPIG adhesion shall be verified once per batch by tape test on a coupon with fine pitch pattern specified by the PCB manufacturer.

 ECSS-Q-ST-70-60_1390120

 The responsible operator for ENIG, ENEPIG and ENIPIG process shall be informed about the type of dielectric materials of the PCB.